Hzj-jie/autocompile/README.md

   - list

     the system command to list .c and .cpp file, default value is ls -1 *.cpp *.c

+  - list-h

+    the system command to list .h and .hpp file, default value is ls -1 *.hpp *.h

   - main